Gift Guide: Wedding Save-The-Date How-To (Part 1)

 For this invite, I chose a Super White Double Mat with a Clear Stain on Maple Frame.
 A white mat with a neutral frame is a great choice to let the invite and colorful background paper pop.
 Want to recreate this look?
 You can find the maple frame here!

 Once your frame arrives, it's time to gather everything you'll need to put it all together.
-Make sure you have your invite, backing paper, frame, scissors, and adhesive (I'm using painter's tape which is easy to remove without damaging the paper should I chose to remove the invite down the road).
+Make sure you have your invite, backing paper, frame, scissors, and adhesive (I'm using painter's tape which is easy to remove without damaging the paper should I choose to remove the invite down the road).

 Carefully remove the backing and the back mat (leave the front mat in the frame - the back mat only will be set against the backing paper)